Atanas Kabov

-Atanas Kabov (Атанас Кабов; born 11 April 1999) is a Bulgarian footballer who plays as a winger for Arda Kardzhali.
+Atanas Kabov (Атанас Кабов; born 11 April 1999) is a Bulgarian professional footballer who plays as a winger for First League club Arda Kardzhali.

 Career

 On 16 May 2017, Kabov made his first senior appearance for Levski, replacing Ivaylo Naydenov in 72nd minute as Levski lost 1–3 at home against Ludogorets Razgrad in the A Group.

 In August 2017, Kabov joined Second League club Botev Vratsa on loan for the 2017–18 campaign.

 On 28 January 2021 he moved from Slavia Sofia to Septemvri Sofia, signing a contract for an year and half.

+In September 2025, Kabov signed a three-year contract with Arda Kardzhali.